DK26/app-path-rs/CONTRIBUTING.md

 Copy-paste this when working with AI on this project:

 ```
 Rules: Always run `bash ci-local.sh` before committing.
 Use modern string formatting in ALL string-building macros - put variables directly in braces like format!("Hello, {name}") instead of format!("Hello, {}", name).
 Never remove existing APIs or tests.
 Preserve all public interfaces.
+Avoid redundant explanations in documentation.
 ```

-## Pull Requests

-1. **Fork** and create a feature branch
-2. **Write tests** for your changes
-3. **Run CI locally**: `./ci-local.sh`
-4. **Submit PR** with clear description

-All PRs automatically run CI on Windows, Linux, and macOS.

 ## What We Want ✅